SAT Subject Tests

 Many colleges used the SAT Subject Tests for admission, course placement, and to advise students about course selection.
 Achievement tests were generally only required by the most selective of colleges.
 Some of those colleges named one or more specific Achievement Tests that they required for admission, while others allowed applicants to choose which tests to take.
 Students typically chose which tests to take depending upon college entrance requirements for the schools to which they planned to apply.

 Fewer students took achievement tests compared to the SAT.
 In 1976, for instance, there were 300,000 taking one or more achievement tests, while 1.4 million took the SAT.
 Rates of taking the tests varied by geography; in 1974, for instance, a half of students taking the SAT in New England also took one or more achievement tests, while nationwide only a quarter did.
 The number of achievement tests offered varied over time.
 Subjects were dropped or added based on educational changes and demand.
-In the early 1990s, for instance, Asian languages were added so as to not disadvantage Asian-American students, especially on the West Coast.
+In the early 1990s, for instance, Asian languages were added so as not to disadvantage Asian-American students, especially on the West Coast.

 On January 19, 2021, the College Board discontinued Subject Tests.
 This was effective immediately in the United States, and the tests were to be phased out by the following summer for international students.

-Tests in the 2010s
+Tests in 2020

 There were 20 different tests in 2020, the last year in which subject tests were offered, 12 of them in foreign languages.
 Examinees were required to bring an acceptable calculator to take the Mathematics tests (calculators were not permitted on any other test) and a CD player to take the language with listening tests.

 Every test was a one-hour timed test.
 Historically, the exception to the one-hour time was the writing test, which was divided into a 20-minute essay question and a 40-minute multiple-choice section.
 The writing test was discontinued in January 2005.